This is the second part of a two-part article where we share strategies to survive your first six months at Amazon. Follow this link to read Part I.

 6. Become a doc ninja

 We can see your future at Amazon, and it is full of doc writing.
 Amazon speaks in narratives and avoids presentations (we explain why Amazon does not have PowerPoint in our Amazon Interview Whizz training).
 However, if you find yourself proposing an experiment, pulling together a retrospective analysis or even writing a manual, Amazon will expect you to capture your thoughts in a written document.
-When presented to leadership for approval, even new ideas are encapsulated in a document called a PRFAQ.
+When presented to leadership for approval, even new ideas are encapsulated in a PRFAQ document.

-Amazon docs vary in style across different organisations but tend to share the following things in common:
+Amazon docs vary in style across different organizations but tend to share the following things in common:

 - They can be no more than six pages long